Fault Line By Robert R. Walsh, from Noisy Stones: A Meditation Manual Skinner House Books, 1992

-While details of the grief journey are beyond the scope of this particular post, video content about the journey is available here on the Blaikie Psychotherapy FB page.
+While details of the grief journey are beyond the scope of this particular post, video content about the journey is available here on the Blaikie Psychotherapy Facebook page.

 My Wish for You…

-While grief and loss come to us all, Walsh’s imagery of the “tensile strands of love that bend and stretch to hold you in the web of life” describe the circle of care that ideally surround us during those times.
+While grief and loss come to us all, Walsh’s imagery of the “tensile strands of love that bend and stretch to hold you in the web of life” describes the circle of care that ideally surrounds us during those times.